19. Vibrations and waves

 A diagram of the wavefronts radiating from an object moving at the speed of sound (left) which resemble circles all tangent at one point.
 Two diagrams of the wavefronts radiating from an object moving faster than the speed of sound resemble circles that overlap, creating overlapping wavefronts that radiate outward in a cone shape.

 Figure 19.10 – An object moving at exactly the speed of sound creates wavefronts that overlap normal to the direction of motion (left).
-Objects that move faster than the speed of sound create wavefronts where the angle of the cone generated from the overlappint wavefronts becomes smaller as the speed increases (middle, right).
+Objects that move faster than the speed of sound create wavefronts where the angle of the cone generated from the overlapping wavefronts becomes smaller as the speed increases (middle, right).
 This figure, created by Izaak Neutelings and modified by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-SA 4.0.

 The shockwave generated by a space shuttle orbiter is shown in Figure 19.11.